pydna-group/pydna-utils/README.md

 You may not want to ship this list with your pydna code.
 The list may be long nd contain mostly irrelevant primers.
 It may also have information that best be kept inside the lab.
-For this reason, PrimerList remebers which primers have been accessed in a particular session and can also create pydna code ready to be pasted into a pydna script or notebook that contain the relevant part of the list.
+For this reason, PrimerList remembers which primers have been accessed in a particular session and can also create pydna code ready to be pasted into a pydna script or notebook that contain the relevant part of the list.
 See example below: